-Over 100 texts with the description of the planetary hours were found in the West Asian and North African scholarship of medieval astrology.
+Over 100 texts describing the planetary hours were found in the West Asian and North African scholarship of medieval astrology.
 Some of them are “The Book of the Thirty Hours” and “The Book of the Sixteen Hours” by the Persian astrologer Haly Abenragel (13. c.), “The Book of the Balance of the Hours” by the Egyptian astrologer Ibn al-Mummāri (14. c.), and “The Book of the Balance of the Hours” by the Arab astrologer Abū Maʿshar (9. c.).

-The history of the planetary hours system is connected with the history of the ancient Babylonian astrology, and Zoroastrian astrology, which preceded the Babylonian one.
-The latter had three planetary hours: AM (that is, morning), noon, and PM (that is, evening) corresponding to the rising times of the planets Venus, Jupiter, and Saturn.
-These were called the “Three Planets” or the “Three Lords”.
+The history of the planetary hours system is connected with the history of ancient Babylonian astrology and Zoroastrian astrology, which preceded the Babylonian one.
+The latter had three planetary hours: AM (that is, morning), noon, and PM (that is, evening), corresponding to the rising times of the planets Venus, Jupiter, and Saturn.
+These were called the “Three Planets” or the “Three Lords.”
 The Three Planets represented the past, the present, and the future.
-In the Babylonian astrology, Venus was the morning star, and Jupiter was the planet of the day.
-Saturn was the evening star, and would later become associated with the night in the astrology of the Hellenistic period.
+In Babylonian astrology, Venus was the morning star, and Jupiter was the planet of the day.
+Saturn was the evening star and would later become associated with the night in the astrology of the Hellenistic period.

 The Babylonians also developed a system of astrological houses.
-The exact time when the planets passed through the houses in the natal chart was of significance.
+The exact time the planets passed through the houses in the natal chart was significant.
 It was believed that the planets in the houses were responsible for life events.
-The system of planetary hours was used in the Babylonian astrology along with the 12 houses system.
+The system of planetary hours was used in Babylonian astrology along with the 12 houses system.

 The main source of our knowledge about the influence of the planets on the people is the work of the Greek astrologer Valens.
 He described the influence of the planets in his work “Mantissa”.

 Another horoscope compilation, which is known as Almagest, was written by the Greek astronomer Claudius Ptolemaeus.
-It includes a list of planetary hours, which are used in the horoscopes.
+It includes a list of planetary hours used in the horoscopes.

-The planetary hours system was used in ancient horoscopes.
-For example, it was used by the Babylonian astrologer-priest Marduk in the horoscope compilation “The Book of the Balance of the Hours” during the first century of the common era.
+- The planetary hours system was used in ancient horoscopes.
+For example, the Babylonian astrologer-priest Marduk used it in the horoscope compilation “The Book of the Balance of the Hours” during the first century of the common era.

-The Syrian astrologer Paulus Alexandrinus used the planetary hours in his work “The Canons”.
+- The Syrian astrologer Paulus Alexandrinus used the planetary hours in his “The Canons.”

-The planetary hours were used in the horoscopes and necromancy in medieval Europe.
-For example, the horoscope compilation “The Book of the Thirty Hours” has been written by the Swiss astrologer and physician Purbach in 1505.
+- The planetary hours were used in the horoscopes and necromancy in medieval Europe.
+For example, the horoscope compilation “The Book of the Thirty Hours” was written by the Swiss astrologer and physician Purbach in 1505.
 This horoscope compilation has been considered the most important horoscope compilation in medieval Europe for the period.
-R. Asread “The Book of the Thirty Hours” (London, 1909) summarizes the results of the studies of this horoscope compilation.
+R. Asread’s “The Book of the Thirty Hours” (London, 1909) summarizes the results of the studies of this horoscope compilation.